decred/dcrwallet/README.md

 dcrwallet
 =========

-dcrwallet is a daemon handling decred wallet functionality for a single user.
-It acts as both an RPC client to dcrd and an RPC server for wallet clients and legacy RPC applications.
+dcrwallet is a daemon handling Decred wallet functionality.
+All interaction with the wallet is performed over RPC.

 Public and private keys are derived using the hierarchical deterministic format described by